andreknieriem/simplelightbox-wp/readme.txt

 1. Admin page where you setup the plugin

 == Changelog ==
+= 2.4.1 =
+* Added latest simplelightbox.js (2.4.1) with lots of fixes and improvments and a new option to use the legacy version with IE support.

 = 2.1.5 =
 * Added latest simplelightbox.js (2.1.5) with lots of fixes and improvments